a-rahimi/procams/procams/index.md

 setup cost and price.
 The Sony Xperia Touch ran Android, and I also personally found it less convenient than a standard tablet that cost 5x less.

-Before you build your PROCAM system, try to implement the solution to your customer's problem on a tablet first.
+Before you build your PROCAM, try to implement the solution to your customer's problem on a tablet first.
 Does your tablet app seem to solve the problem adequately?
 If so, congratulations!
 Please market it and grow it as an app.
 If your tablet app doesn’t take off, it might be a sign you’re tackling a